|

 habitability, your expenses may become a significant fraction of those required for a proper

-shelter, which would be much more protective and a far more desirable alternative to this
+blast and fallout shelter, which would be much more protective and a far more desirable alternative to this

 design.